 BRAC manages this 8-acre wetland in north Asheville.
 In 1988, after raising over $400,000, we acquired about 4 acres in the area to protect the land from commercial development.
 (Read about the Beaver Lake Bird Sanctuary's beginnings in this article.)
 The Lake View Park Commission maintains ownership of the additional 4 acres.
 BRAC and the Commission hold mutual easements that preclude the use of either property as anything other than a nature preserve.

 A boardwalk allows visitors to observe birds and other wildlife in several different habitat types.
 In addition to providing habitat for a multitude of bird species, the sanctuary is home to many species of butterflies and dragonflies/damselflies.
 The Sanctuary is open from dawn to dusk, 365 days a year although it is occasionally closed for maintenance.
 Sorry, no dogs allowed!

 After four years of planning, BRAC completed a series of improvements to the Sanctuary in 2013.
-The boardwalk now makes a complete loop that is handicapped accessible.
+The boardwalk now makes a complete loop that is disability accessible.
 There is a new gathering space for groups, as well as expanded lake overlooks.
 New interpretive signs help visitors understand how special the sanctuary is to the birds that use its habitats.
 New fencing and signs guide joggers and walkers around the sanctuary perimeter, allowing the interior to remain an area of quiet for birds and people.